-St. Johns County is home to more than 200,000 people that are served by three municipalities and the County Government.
+St. Johns County is home to more than 250,000 people that are served by two municipalities and the County Government.

 The County is 608 square miles and is surrounded with beaches, riverfront, and dozens of historical landmarks, which makes it ideally positioned to attract visitors and industry.

-St. Johns County has 3 incorporated cities St. Augustine, St. Augustine Beach, and Hastings.
-Unincorporated communities include Ponte Vedra, Switzerland, Crescent Beach, Tocoi, Bakersville, Picolatta, Orangedale, Fruit Cove, Summer Haven and Vilano Beach.
+St. Johns County has two incorporated cities St. Augustine and St. Augustine Beach.
+Unincorporated communities include Ponte Vedra, Hastings, Switzerland, Crescent Beach, Tocoi, Bakersville, Picolatta, Orangedale, Fruit Cove, Summer Haven and Vilano Beach.
 St. Augustine, the county seat, was incorporated under Florida law on December 2, 1924.
 It has a city manager and an elected commissioners form of government.
-Hastings, the potato capital of Florida, was incorporated in 1931 and has a mayor and an elected council type of government.
 St. Augustine Beach was incorporated on January 1, 1960 and also has the mayor/council form of government.

-A recent study places St. Johns County as one of the top-20 fastest growing counties in the United States.
-Total population in St. Johns County grew 54.3% 2000-2010, compared to Florida's growth rate of 17.6%.
+A recent study places St. Johns County as the 8th fastest-growing county in the United States.
+Total population in St. Johns County grew to an estimated 254,261 in 2018, a 29% increase in the past eight years.

 The county was created in 1821 when General Andrew Jackson, Governor of the Territory of Florida, divided the State in two Counties.
 The East was designated St. Johns County and the West was named Escambia County.
 St. Johns County has since diminished in size to approximately 608 square miles, but remains one of the foremost counties in Florida and, indeed, the Nation.